 Agriculture uses 70% of the world’s accessible fresh water.

 Pollinators are crucial to more than 2/3 of the world’s crop species, yet bee and butterfly populations are in serious decline.
 Although denied by the people who sell the chemicals designed to kill insects (like bees), these chemicals and the practice of mono-culture (growing just one crop on a farm) have directly caused the pollinator crisis.
 Did you know that up to 70% of pollination is done by native species not honey bees?
 When a farm is mono-culture the pollen is only available once a year – this starves away native and managed pollinators.
 This practice has resulted in bee keepers shipping their hives around the country on trucks and feeding them sugar water between flowering periods.
 Old fashioned, diversified farms and forests have pollen all year.

 • Mixed grasses with varieties that flourish in each season, add nitrogen and pull nutrients from different levels.

 • Mob-grazing – forcing animals to eat least favorite plants thereby preventing weed explosion.

 • Including fowl with cattle to spread manure and eat pests.

-• Goats and cattle together to eat different plants.
+• Goats, hogs, turkeys, ducks, chickens and cattle together to eat different plants.

 • No spraying, hand weeding every few years.